 - Apply a cool compress on the area to lessen stinging, redness and discomfort.

 - Apply duct tape on the affected and remove the tape.
-This remedy helps remove any fibers left that are still lodged in the skin.
+This remedy helps remove any fibers that lodge in the skin.

 - If duct tape cannot completely remove all fibers of stinging nettle on the skin, use a wax hair removal product.
 Apply a layer of wax hair removal on the affected area and let it dry for at least 5 minutes.
 Gently peel off the wax.

 - Mix baking soda with a few drops of cold water and mix well until it becomes a paste.
-Apply the paste on the rash to lessen the itchiness, inflammation and burning sensation.
+Generally, apply the paste on the rash to lessen the itchiness, inflammation and burning sensation.